fisakov/mps-example-physunits/README.md

 Installing
 ----------

+*UPDATE 12.12.2014*: the master branch has been migrated to [MPS 3.2 EAP 3][3] and is no longer compatible with version 3.1.
+Use the revision tagged `v0.2-mps31` to open with MPS 3.1.

 *UPDATE 7.5.2014*: the master branch has been migrated to [MPS 3.1 EAP 2][3] and is no longer compatible with version 3.0.
 Use the revision tagged `v0.1-mps30` to open with MPS 3.0.

 The project is made with [JetBrains MPS][1].
 Download latest version of MPS [here][2]